Young Playwrights in Process

 Make your play about something important to you.
 Tell a story.
 Create memorable characters.
 Make things happen.
 For the most successful script, put your emphasis on a carefully crafted plot, interesting character development and a meaningful theme.

 - Plays must be original works.
-No adaptations will be accepted.
-No musicals or screenplays.
+No adaptations, musicals, or screenplays.

 - Students must be enrolled full time in middle school, high school or home school.
 Grades 6-12.